Intentional Filmmaking Class

 Create a Strong Fundraising Foundation

-- One-on-one meetings with Carole to discuss your strengths and how to improve your project.
-Each class member gets a private consultation with Carole Dean once a month in Trailblazer Class and Carole and Tom in Mastermind Class.
+- One-on-one meetings to discuss your strengths and how to improve your project.
+Each class member gets a private consultation with Carole Dean and Tom once a month.

 - Create 6 month funding goals.
 Each filmmaker lists what they want to achieve and Carole will help them create an action list to reach those goals.